epam/model_garden/deploy/ReadMe.md

 ### Image Build Pipeline on Gitlab

 Gitlab pipeline uses `.gitlab-ci.yml` file for pipeline configuration.
+The build pipeline is started automatically after commits to main and develop branches.

 ### Additional Tags for Deployment